microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * `commandline`: A commadline to replace the default commandline of the selected profile.
 If the user wants to use a `;` in this commandline, it should be escaped as `\;`.

+Fundamentally, there's no reason that _all_ the current profile settings couldn't be overriden by commandline arguments.
+Practicaly, it might be unreasonable to create short form arguments for each and every Profile property, but the long form would certainly be reasonable.

+The arguments listed above represent both special cases of the profile settings like `guid` and `name`, as well as high priority properties to add as arguments.
+* It deosn't really make sense to override `name` or `guid`, so those have been repurposed as arguments for selecting a profile.
+* `commandline` is a bit of a unique case - we're not explicitly using an argument to identify the start of the commandline here.
+This is to help avoid the need to parse and escape arguments to the client commandline.
+* `startingDirectory` is a _highly_ requested commandline argument, so that's been given priority in this spec.

 ### Graceful Upgrading